Phases of Small Worlds: A Mean Field Formulation: Small worlds --- a mean field description

 To see this more clearly, Fig.\ \ref{order} shows the dependence of $P_{\infty}$ on the average number of links per node, $\kappa$, as determined by the mean field result Eq.\ \ref{Pinf}.
-As one passes through a critical value $p_c = 1/(N-1)$, mean field results suggest that the composition of the network undergoes a significant change.
-For $p > p_c$, essentially all nodes are linked to one another in a genuine small world state.
-For $p < p_c$ the network exists in a phase composed of a multitude of clusters of small size.
+As one passes through the critical edge probability \rd{$p_* = (\log N)/N$ (which we rederive shortly)}, mean field results suggest that the composition of the network undergoes a significant change \rd{-- an expected result from the perspective of percolation theory \cite{https://doi.org/10.1002/rsa.3240060204, molloy1998size, newman2018networks}}.
+For $p > p_*$, essentially all nodes are linked to one another in a genuine small world state.
+For $p < p_*$ the network exists in a phase composed of a multitude of clusters of small size.
 In such a phase, there will be a significant number of nodes that are not linked.
 In other words, the mean field approximation predicts that $P_{\infty} \to 1$ for $\kappa \ll 1$ and $P_{\infty} \to 0$ for $\kappa \gg 1$.
 The mean field values of $P_{\infty}$ are shown in Fig. \ref{order} as a function of $\kappa$ for several values of $N$.
 We see from the figure that this transition becomes increasingly sharp with increasing $N$.
-It is tempting to regard $P_\infty$ as an order parameter and to view this as a mean field indication of a phase transition at $\kappa = 1$.
+It is tempting to regard $P_\infty$, \rd{or rather $(1 - P_\infty)^{1/2}$} as an order parameter and to view this as a mean field indication of a phase transition at $\kappa = 1$.
 However, mean field descriptions of phase transitions are known to be incorrect for many systems (e.g., the Ising model in one and two dimensions) as a consequence of its failure to account for significant fluctuations near a critical point, rendering meaningless any simple averaged descriptions of the system.
-In fact, we are obliged to consider an entirely different quantity not obtainable from our mean field approximation as the order parameter pertaining to the percolation phase transition in Erd\"os-Renyi-Gilbert random networks.
+In fact, we are obliged to consider an entirely different quantity not obtainable from our mean field approximation \rd{(although well understood in the context of percolation theory \cite{molloy1998size, newman2018networks})} as the order parameter pertaining to the phase transition in Erd\"os-Renyi-Gilbert random networks.
 We identify this order parameter in the next subsection, and turn to the question of how to interpret the mean field approximation in addition to comparing with simulations.